skyformat99/Hermes/DESIGN.md

 Hermes has three different parts:
 - Messenger:
-    A global entity which allows you to create network softwares.
+    A global entity which allows you to create a network software.
 A messenger could be a client or a server and it handles natively TCP/UDP protocol as well as asynchronous operations.

 - Serialization:
-    Hermes is a fast and easy way to send and receive serialized data through socket.
+    Hermes is a, fast and easy, way to send and receive serialized data through a socket.
     Thanks to Google Protocol Buffers and FlatBuffers, Hermes could send/receive serialized data.